wagnojunior/beamprofiler/docs/usage.rst

    .. autofunction:: beamprofiler.Beam.__init__

-   The variable ``myBeam`` is created and all the relevant data related to the beam analysis are saved in it, including the following:
+   The variable ``myBeam`` is created and all the relevant data related to the beam analysis are saved in it, including the following characterizing
+   parameters:

    .. _usage-step-4-iso: